cmecmetrics/Drought_Metrics/README.md

 The example boundaries provided in Drought_Metrics/HU are for watersheds in the US at the 2-digit level, based on data obtained from the U.S. Geological Survey and the U.S. Department of Agriculture, Natural Resources Conservation Service.
 More information [here](https://www.usgs.gov/core-science-systems/ngp/national-hydrography/watershed-boundary-dataset?qt-science_support_page_related_con=4#qt-science_support_page_related_con).

 ## Contents
-### Scripts
+### Scripts.
-evaluation.py: Evaluation class which computes drought metrics. drought_metrics.py: Driver for evaluation.py dm_cmec_outputs.py: Functions for creating CMEC outputs cmec_drought_metrics.sh: CMEC driver script
+evaluation.py: Evaluation class which computes drought metrics.
+drought_metrics.py: Driver for evaluation.py.
+dm_cmec_outputs.py: Functions for creating CMEC outputs.
+cmec_drought_metrics.sh: CMEC driver script.

 ### Settings
-settings.json: CMEC settings file drought_metrics.yml: Environment file
+settings.json: CMEC settings file.
+drought_metrics.yml: Environment file.

 ### Templates
 Tempelates of observational data, model data, weightfile used in interpolation, shapefile defining the evaluation regions and plots are provided.
 More information can be found in settings.json.